Saturday shorts: documentary filmmaking

 What is the course about?

 On this practical course you will be introduced to the most important stages and elements needed to make a successful short film.
 Learn about identifying and defining your goals, and how to efficiently prepare your shoot.
-You will also learn how to use any camera to get some good footage and how to put it all together using a professional, industry-standard editing package.
+How to use any camera to get some good footage and how to put it all together using a professional, industry-standard editing package.

 What will we cover?